 - 104. We consider the audit of the SCTS should be carried out under the small body provisions of the Code.
 We have reached this conclusion through our assessment of: - The relative size of SCTS; - The relative simplicity of SCTS' functions; and - SCTS' risk profile, as informed through discussions with management. - 105.
 Application of the small body provisions of the Code results in a targeted and tailored wider scope audit for SCTS.
 Our annual audit work on the wider scope will therefore be restricted to: - Audit work to allow conclusions to be made on the appropriateness of the disclosures in the governance statement; and - Consideration of the financial sustainability of the organisation and the services that it delivers over the medium and longer term. - 106.
-The risk profile of public bodies for the 2020/21 audits is significantly affected by the COVID-19 pandemic.
-The pandemic has highlighted the importance of many long-standing issues facing public sector bodies such as the need for good governance, openness and transparency, and effective longer-term planning to deliver better outcomes.
-The risks and challenges associated with these issues have become greater due to the pandemic.
+At this stage of our audit planning process, we have identified one significant risk to the wider scope of our audit.
+Audit planning is a continuous process and we will report any identified significant risks, as they relate to the wider scope, in our annual audit report.